 Cabana Rentals at Volcano Bay

-For our visit, we decided to splurge for a cabana, and it was awesome!
+For our visit, we decided to splurge on the cabanas at Volcano Bay, and it was awesome!
 We visited with a large group so we thought it might be a good idea to split the cost of a cabana with others to help bring the price down and have a nice landing spot for our stuff.
 Afterward, we all agreed – it was totally worth it and made the day much easier for everyone.
 Here are some reasons we loved our cabana:

 - shade all day long